 THIS DAY IN WINE HISTORY

-1832: Shiraz was first introduced to Australia when James Busby took the first cut.
-The cuts were initially named “scyras” which is associated with the Northern Rhone Valley variety.
-It is the day in the history of wine that connected Australian wines and the French varieties.
+1832: Shiraz was first introduced to Australia when James Busby took the first cutting.
+The cuttings were initially named “scyras” which is associated with the Northern Rhone Valley variety.

-1952: Max Schubert pioneered the use of refrigeration to control the rate of fermentation and thus the extraction of flavor from grapes, as well as the use of new oak barrels to store and mature wines, marking the wake of a new generation of wineries.
+1952: Max Schubert pioneered the use of refrigeration to control the rate of fermentation and thus the extraction of flavor from grapes.
+He also used new oak barrels to store and mature wines, setting a precedence for a new generation of wineries.

 Uncork Pty Ltd, ‘A Short History of Shiraz,’ Uncork, (2022), https://www.uncork.biz/tidbits10.aspx